 It’s only natural for parents, spouses and siblings to want to help the ones they love.
 After all, one of the reasons that we value family is for the compassion and support they provide, especially during difficult times.
 But when your loved one is struggling with an addiction to drugs or alcohol, trying to help often leads to more harm than good.

 It is common for family members to believe they are helping their addicted loved ones when, in reality, they are acting as enablers.
 To truly help an addict, you need to be willing to confront them about the consequences of the substance abuse.
 You need to be honest, and you need to stand your ground.

 What Is Enabling?

 Contrary to what many believe, enabling a drug addict is goes much deeper than simply providing them with money or a place to stay.
-Any time that you behave in a way that delays the moment where the addict is forced to confront the full gravity of their situation, you are enabling their addiction.
+Whenever you behave in a way that delays the moment where the addict is forced to confront the full gravity of the situation, you are enabling the addiction.

 Some of the most common signs of enabling an addict include: